What exactly is Crypts-N-Creepies?

 Will I like this game?

 I have no idea.
-Yes.
+No. Yes.
+Maybe.
 The people I have played it with tell me they like it.

 What are players trying to accomplish in this game?